 We say that such reflex agents have an internal state.
-They will have access to information that is not currently available to their sensors.
+They will have access to information/predictions that are not currently available to their sensors.
 This will give them more scope for intelligent action than simple reflex agents agents.

 Goal Based Agents